AshParker19/42_minishell/docs/documentation.md

 </details>

 :bulb: Refer to the section [:book:Shift Separators](#shift-separators) for a better understanding of the marked input string.\
-:bulb: Refer to the section [Readble Input String](#readable-input-string) for a better understanding of the marked input string.\
+:bulb: Refer to the section [:book:Readble Input String](#readable-input-string) for a better understanding of the marked input string.\
 :bulb: Activate the [:book:info mode](#info-mode) to see all input string states during runtime

 ---